 9. How do we keep your data secure?

 Your personal data will be processed securely.
 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, contractors and other third parties who have a business need to know.
-They will only process your personal information on our instructions. the security, confidentiality and integrity of your data.
+They will only process your personal information on our instructions.
+The security, confidentiality and integrity of your data is of utmost importance, and will be stored within UK servers on either standalone drives or cloud based solutions.

 Special Category and Criminal Convictions Personal Data